Jingle Punks Music: History

 Jingle Punks' first foray into the brand partnership realm was with Viacom subsidiary Black Entertainment Television (BET) and was announced February 18, 2011 in Variety.
 The unique partnership between BET and Jingle Punks helped to create a cohesive urban music library, the first ever assembled for the media licensing space.

 In 2011, Jingle Punks created an eight-piece string ensemble called The Jingle Punks Hipster Orchestra, an in-house chamber group intended as a multi-genre marketing and artistic tool.
-The group has many releases, including The Nirvana Sessions, a covers album of songs from Nirvana's Nevermind album, created at the request of Publisher Primary Wave Music for the 20th anniversary of the album's initial release.
+The group's releases include The Nirvana Sessions, a covers album of songs from Nirvana's Nevermind album, created at the request of Publisher Primary Wave Music for the 20th anniversary of the album's initial release.
 Hipster Dinner Party, Vol. 1 featured covers of songs by artists such as Vampire Weekend, MGMT, The Strokes, and The Black Keys.
 The group's third release, The King Of Instruments, features South Carolina-based organist Alex Collier and was released in the fall of 2012.
 In November 2011, both Jingle Punks and the Hipster Orchestra were highlighted in The New York Times after performing in the offices of leading agencies such as Wieden + Kennedy and Ogilvy & Mather Worldwide.

 Jingle Punks has also been featured in The Wall Street Journal, USA Today, Business Insider, Fast Company, the Toronto Star, Forbes, and Bloomberg Businessweek.

 In late 2012, talent agency William Morris Endeavor acquired a majority stake in Jingle Punks, aiming to cultivate synergies across their music and entertainment verticals.

 On March 23, 2015, Jingle Punks was acquired by Ole Media Management.